Introduction

 # {"total_citations": 1, "valid": ["rag-overview.md"], "invalid": [], "all_valid": True}

-In plain English: this code looks at the AI’s answer, finds all the citations, and checks if each one actually matches a document that was retrieved.
-If the AI cites a document that wasn’t in the context, something is wrong.
+In plain English: looks at the AI’s answer, finds all the citations, and checks if each one matches a document that was actually retrieved.
+If the AI cites something that wasn’t in the context, you know something’s wrong.

 Other ways to reduce hallucination

 - Set temperature to 0: temperature controls how “creative” the AI is.
-For factual Q&A, you want it as low as possible.
-A temperature of 0 means the AI picks the most likely answer every time instead of being creative.
+For factual Q&A, crank it all the way down.
+Temperature 0 = most likely answer every time, no creativity.

 - Use structured output: ask the AI to respond in JSON with explicit source fields.
-This makes it harder to sneak in unsupported claims.
+Makes it harder to sneak in unsupported claims.

-- Set a confidence threshold: if the retrieved chunks don’t match the question well (low similarity scores), don’t generate an answer at all.
+- Set a confidence threshold: if the retrieved chunks don’t match well (low similarity scores), don’t generate an answer.
 Just say “I don’t have information about that.”

-- Double-check with a second AI call: generate an answer, then ask a second prompt to verify that every claim in the answer is actually supported by the context.
+- Double-check with a second AI call: generate an answer, then ask another prompt to verify every claim is supported by the context.

 def check_faithfulness(answer, context):